mmeil3/FireClimateSpatialAnalysis/README.md

-### Point Pattern Analysis, Autocorrelation, and Regression: Exploring Relationships between British Columbia's Climate and Fire Events in 2021
+### Exploring Associations between British Columbia's Climate and Fire Events in 2021: Point Pattern Analysis, Interpolation, and Regression
 #### Michaela Meil: Advanced Spatial Analysis Final Project
 #### December 2024
-Introduction

 ## Context

 	Wildfire has been the primary natural disturbance in the majority of British Columbia’s forests, and is predicted to be an increasing disturbance due to climate change (Zu, 2014).
 Four of the most severe wildfire seasons of the century have occurred in the past seven years: 2017, 2018, 2021, 2023 (Parisien et al., 2023).
 Factors such as temperature, precipitation, vegetation (mountain pine beetle outbreaks), timber harvest, soil condition, outdoor activities, and lack of traditional management practices all have significant impacts on wildfire (Stahl et al. 2006).
 While wildfires have significant effects on the landscape ecology, people living within British Columbia’s borders suffer from adverse health impacts from smoke, anxiety, and loss of neighborhood unity (Butry et al. 2001; Kochi et al. 2010).